Arkansas vacation rental tax guide

 Yes.
-Short-term rental operators registered with the Arkansas Department of Finance and Administration are required to file returns each assigned filing period, regardless of whether there was any short-term rental income or any short-term rental taxes were collected.
+Short-term rental operators registered with the Arkansas Department of Finance and Administration are required to file returns each assigned filing period, regardless of whether you had any short-term rental income or collected lodging taxes.
 Such returns are commonly known as “zero dollar returns.”
 Local tax authorities may have their own requirements.

 Are there penalties for filing taxes late?

 Whether you choose to offer short-term rentals through a marketplace like Airbnb or directly to the consumer, you open the door to tax liability at the state and local level.
 As tax revenue is a major source of local funding, tax authorities are becoming more aggressive in their efforts to identify individuals and businesses not in compliance with tax laws.
 Failure to register with tax authorities and file short-term rental tax returns in Arkansas on time may result in late fees, interest payments, and in extreme cases, legal action.

-If you’re already operating a short-term rental but you're not collecting short-term rental taxes, you may be in violation of Arkansas tax laws.
+If you’re already operating a short-term rental but not collecting short-term rental taxes, you may be in violation of Arkansas tax laws.
 Take the time to review your legal responsibility (with a tax professional, if necessary) and understand the risk of continuing to not collect tax.

 Short-term rental hosts in Arkansas may be able to take advantage of a voluntary disclosure agreement (VDA).
 A VDA offers an opportunity for hosts to proactively disclose prior period tax liabilities in accordance with a binding agreement with the Arkansas Department of Finance and Administration.
 VDAs are offered to encourage cooperation with state tax laws and may result in some or all penalty and interest payments being waived.